dotnet/docs-maui/docs/whats-new/dotnet-9.md

 HandlerProperties.SetDisconnectPolicy(video, HandlerDisconnectPolicy.Manual);
 ```

-In addition, there's a `DisconnectHandlers` extension method that disconnect handlers from a given `IView`:
+In addition, there's a `DisconnectHandlers` extension method that disconnects handlers from a given `IView`:

 ```csharp
 video.DisconnectHandlers();